 Introduction

-In this simulation study we explored the performance profile of the separable least squares (SLS) method of estimating the parameters of intial value problems (IVPs), and compare it with non-linear least squares (NLS) regression.
+In this simulation study we explored the performance profile of the separable least squares (SLS) method of estimating the parameters of initial value problems (IVPs), and compare it with non-linear least squares (NLS) regression.
 In order to do that, we used simode R package to solve a collection of initial value problems.
 We chose some models with only linear parameters, and others with both linear and non-linear parameters.
 We are interested in the following questions:

 Does SLS perform well in determining the linear and non-linear parameters of IVPs?